sadab-halim/AWS-Certified-Cloud-Practitioner/1. Notes/README.md

 - Connection stability
     ![Alt text](image-124.png)

-AWS Snow Family: offline devices to perform data migrations: If it takes more than a week to transfer over the network, use Snowball devices!
+**AWS Snow Family**: offline devices to perform data migrations: If it takes more than a week to transfer over the network, use Snowball devices!

+AWS Snow Family is composed of AWS Snowcone, AWS Snowball, and AWS Snowmobile.

+The hardware and software is
+cryptographically signed, and all data stored is automatically encrypted using 256-bit encryption keys, owned and managed by you, the customer.
+You can even use AWS Key
+Management Service to generate and manage keys

 ## Diagrams
 ![Alt text](image-125.png)

+## AWS Snowcone & Snowcone SSD
+- Small, portable computing, anywhere, rugged & secure, withstands harsh environments
+- Light (4.5 pounds, 2.1 kg)
+- Device used for **edge computing**, storage, and **data transfer**
+- **Snowcone** : **8 TB** of *HDD Storage*
+- **Snowcone SSD** : **14 TB** of *SSD Storage*
+- Use Snowcone where Snowball does not fit (space constrained environment)
+- Must provide your own battery / cables
+- Can be sent back to AWS offline, or connect it to  internet and use AWS DataSync to send data

 ## Snowball Edge (for data transfers)
 - Physical data transport solution: move TBs or PBs of data in or out of AWS
 - Alternative to moving data over the network (and paying network fees)
-- Pay per data transfer job • Provide block storage and Amazon S3 compatible object storage
+- Pay per data transfer job
+- Provide block storage and Amazon S3 compatible object storage
 - **Snowball Edge Storage Optimized**
     - *80 TB of HDD capacity* for block volume and S3 compatible object storage
 - **Snowball Edge Compute Optimized**
     - *42 TB of HDD or 28TB NVMe capacity* for block volume and S3 compatible object storage
 - Use cases: large data cloud migrations, DC decommission, disaster recovery

-## AWS Snowcone & Snowcone SSD
-- Small, portable computing, anywhere, rugged & secure, withstands harsh environments
-- Light (4.5 pounds, 2.1 kg)
-- Device used for edge computing, storage, and data transfer
-- **Snowcone** : **8 TB** of *HDD Storage*
-- **Snowcone SSD** : **14 TB** of *SSD Storage*
-- Use Snowcone where Snowball does not fit (space constrained environment)
-- Must provide your own battery / cables
-- Can be sent back to AWS offline, or connect it to  internet and use AWS DataSync to send data

 ## AWS Snowmobile
-- Transfer exabytes of data (1 EB = 1,000 PB = 1,000,000 TBs)
+- Transfer **exabytes** of data (1 EB = 1,000 PB = 1,000,000 TBs)
 - Each Snowmobile has **100 PB of capacity** (use multiple in parallel)
 - High security: temperature controlled, GPS, 24/7 video surveillance
 - Better than Snowball if you transfer more than 10 PB